juliankrispel/draft-js-flowtype-docs/readme.md

 -   `start` **[number][186]**
 -   `end` **[number][186]**

-##

-Copyright (c) 2013-present, Facebook, Inc.
-All rights reserved.

-This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.
-An additional grant of patent rights can be found in the PATENTS file in the same directory.

-##

-Copyright (c) 2013-present, Facebook, Inc.
-All rights reserved.

-This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.
-An additional grant of patent rights can be found in the PATENTS file in the same directory.

 ## DraftRemovalDirection

 A type that allows us to avoid passing boolean arguments around to indicate whether a deletion is forward or backward.

 Type: (`"backward"` \| `"forward"`)

-##

-Copyright (c) 2013-present, Facebook, Inc.
-All rights reserved.

-This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.
-An additional grant of patent rights can be found in the PATENTS file in the same directory.

-##

-Copyright (c) 2013-present, Facebook, Inc.
-All rights reserved.

-This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.
-An additional grant of patent rights can be found in the PATENTS file in the same directory.

-##

-Copyright (c) 2013-present, Facebook, Inc.
-All rights reserved.

-This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.
-An additional grant of patent rights can be found in the PATENTS file in the same directory.

-## RawDraftContentBlock

-Copyright (c) 2013-present, Facebook, Inc.
-All rights reserved.

-This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.
-An additional grant of patent rights can be found in the PATENTS file in the same directory.

 ## RawDraftContentBlock